-Covert Stuttering - 2 ways out
+Covert stuttering - 2 ways out

 If you are a person who stutters you're a covert stutterer.
 Here's why.